18F/18f.gsa.gov/research/0-sprint/0-sprint-research-synthesis.md

 #### Unclear terms for federal partners

-+ "What does modern digital service techniques mean?"
++ "What does _modern digital service techniques_ mean?"
+(On the homepage under "What we deliver")
-+ "What does the path to become a digitally powerful organization mean?"
++ "What does the _path to become a digitally powerful organization_ mean?"
+(On the homepage under "What we deliver")
 + The "how we work" section is not what I expected and it's a little out of my wheel-house, but it's interesting.

 #### Positive feedback from federal partners

 - "Very cute picture on the home page."
 (Picture refers to a photograph of children celebrating Every Kid in a Park)
 - "Examples and links to projects are really helpful."
 - "I love the icons on the homepage."
+(Icons refer to the bottom of the homepage under "What we deliver")

 ## Conclusions

-In addition to looking into some of the usability comments, we should make sure it's easy for potential federal partners to understand the work that we do and how we might work with them by eliminating some of the more technical jargon, and identifying gaps in the "hire us" section.
+We should make sure it's easy for potential federal partners to understand the work that we do and how we might work with them by eliminating some of the more technical jargon.

-In the next phase of the research, we recommend doing content testing if possible.